Does e-Residency work? Here’s what the data shows

 The Estonian Tax and Customs Board has revealed that e-residents have paid more than €35 million directly to Estonia in the form of taxes and state fees, including more than €15 million last year alone.
 That’s a 12% increase from the previous year.

 That’s quite impressive, but it’s also far from the complete picture.
 You see, not all e-resident companies are required to pay taxes to Estonia anyway but we also want to know how useful e-Residency is for companies with a permanent establishment elsewhere.
-But this figure does at least show why Estonia is so keen to support the continued development of the e-Residency programme and provide a good service to entrepreneurs around the world.
+But this figure does at least show why Estonia is so keen to support the continued development of the digital citizenship programme and provide a good service to entrepreneurs around the world.
 The state fee for an e-resident application only covers the administrative costs of actually processing the application, including those cumbersome police background checks and issuing the cards.
 For Estonia to benefit from its own investment in offering an e-Residency programme, e-residents have to not just start successful companies but also grow them.

 Part of that return on investment then comes back to Estonia in the form of those taxes mentioned above, although e-residents actually contribute a far larger amount to Estonia by simply doing business with other companies based in Estonia.
 An independent report by the global accounting firm Deloitte discovered that e-Residency generates a far bigger return for Estonia when e-resident companies simply do business with other Estonian companies that are physically based here.
 The most obvious example of that is accounting.
 There are literally hundreds of Estonians working in business services to support e-resident companies and they can only do that when those companies can trade.